spectrocloud/librarium/docs/docs-content/cluster-profiles/cluster-profile-import-export.md

 ## Prerequisites

-* [Export](/cluster-profiles/cluster-profile-import-export#exportclusterprofile) the cluster profile file in JSON format from the Palette console.
+* [Export](/cluster-profiles/cluster-profile-import-export#exportclusterprofile) the cluster profile file in JSON format from Palette.

 * The packs in the exported profile should be available in the target environment during import.